flutter/plugins/packages/camera/camera/README.md

 Here is a list of all permission error codes that can be thrown:

-- CameraAccessDenied
-Thrown when user denied the camera access permission.
+- `CameraAccessDenied`: Thrown when user denies the camera access permission.

-- CameraAccessDeniedWithoutPrompt
-iOS only for now.
+- `CameraAccessDeniedWithoutPrompt`: iOS only for now.
 Thrown when user has previously denied the permission. iOS does not allow prompting alert dialog a second time.
 Users will have to go to Settings > Privacy in order to enable camera access.

-- CameraAccessRestricted
-iOS only for now.
+- `CameraAccessRestricted`: iOS only for now.
 Thrown when camera access is restricted and users cannot grant permission (parental control).

-- cameraPermission
-Android and Web only.
+- `cameraPermission`: Android and Web only.
 A legacy error code for all kinds of camera permission errors.

 ### Example